wp-plugins/edd-hide-download/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

-Tick the "Hide Download" checkbox in Easy Digital Download's Download Configuration metabox and save.
-The download will now be hidden on the custom post type archive page and anywhere where the [downloads] shortcode has been used.
+After activation, a new "Hide Download" section will appear at the bottom of Easy Digital Download's Download Configuration metabox

 == Frequently Asked Questions ==